donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You've learned how to swim, and aren't half bad at it either.
 In calm conditions do not make tests for swimming.
 When things might be storming or if you're wearing armor, make a test with bonus equal to your level in this talent.

 Additionally add your level in this talent to all tests related to holding your breadth.
+## Sycophant
+Max: Charisma

+You know what to say and when to make the most impact upon your superiors.
+When you successfully use a social test to influence those with higher status tier, you can choose to either succeed by an additional SL per level in this talent, or gain a +1 bonus to all future tests against the same superior.
 ## Tenacious
 Max: 1

 You’ve always been able to push yourself just that little bit farther.
 When affected by a condition, reduce your attribute to 2 instead of 1.
-## Thaumic Attunment
+## Thaumic Attunement
 Max: 2

 Your experience, talent, or training lets you more safely manipulate the magic's peculiarities.
-When rolling magic mishaps and catastrophies, roll additional times equal to your level in this talent and take the lowest result.
+When rolling magic mishaps and catastrophes, roll additional times equal to your level in this talent and take the lowest result.
 ## Tinker
 Max: Intelligence

 You’ve always enjoyed seeing how things are assembled and through your habits of taking things apart and putting them back together you are able to repair almost anything.
 You gain +1 bonuses to  repair non-magical items per level in Tinker.
 ## Trapper
 Max: Insight